Kennyslaboratory/Ultimate-Hacker-Roadmap/Newbie Handbook/README.md

 ## The Framework of Understanding a Vulnerability
 IMPORTANT!!!
 Before you can move on to learning another vulnerability, you must be able to answer these 4 questions about the vulnerability you are currently researching:
  * **Find**
-   * How do you Enumerate the Vulnerability?
+   * How do you Enumerate the vulnerability?
  * **Exploit**
-   * How do you Exploit the Vulnerability?
+   * How do you Exploit the vulnerability?
  * **Fix**
    * What are the modern and recommended fixes for the vulnerability?
  * **Bypass**
-   * What protections don't work, and how can you bypass these weak mitigations?
+   * What protections don't work, and how can you bypass weak mitigations that lazy developers implement?

  -------
 # Table of Contents